-The change in composition of the aggregate senior officer can have a significant impact on the calculation of the accumulated pension benefits.
+The change in composition of the aggregate senior officers can have a significant impact on the calculation of the accumulated pension benefits.

 Effective January 1, 2007, the AgriBank District Retirement Plan was closed to new employees.
-Therefore, any employee starting employment with the AgriBank District after that date is not eligible to be in the plan.
+Employees starting employment with the AgriBank District after that date are not eligible to be in the plan.

 The AgriBank District Pension Restoration Plan restores retirement benefits to certain highly compensated employees that would have been provided under the qualified plan if such benefits were not above certain Internal Revenue Code limits.
-Not all senior officers or highly compensated employees are eligible to participate in this plan.
+Not all senior officers are eligible to participate in this plan.